Sustainable Forestry FAQ

 The SFE training program was developed to satisfy the wood-procurement and harvesting requirements of the many SFI-certified wood purchasing companies in Michigan.
 SFE training consists of core and continuing education (CE) training.

-Each logging crew must have four hours of CE training each year as well.
-CE programs are offered by the SFE program, the Michigan Forest Products Council, MAT, MAT-SIF, MI-WI TPA and other agencies and organizations with an interest and expertise in aspects of forest management.
+Continuing Education programs are offered by the SFE program, the Michigan Forest Products Council, MAT, MAT-SIF, MI-WI TPA and other agencies and organizations with an interest and expertise in aspects of forest management.

 How many CE credits is a class worth?